Updated: Jul 8

-The following are five of the biggest mistakes people make before filing for bankruptcy.
+The following are six of the biggest mistakes people make before filing for bankruptcy.
 Even if you’ve recently done one or more of these, make sure you meet with an attorney right away to discuss what impact, if any, it would have on a potential bankruptcy case.
 You may still qualify to file for bankruptcy in Michigan, EVEN if you have done one or more of these, so it’s important you discuss with your attorney.

 1. Pay back family and friends – Often a person will try to “pay back” any friends or family before filing for bankruptcy.
 This is a huge mistake.
 Paying back an “insider”, such as a close friend or relative, will be considered a preferential payment to that insider and can open up that insider to being pursued by the bankruptcy Court.
 See my separate post about “preferential payments” for more.